 As I passed through the veil of meditation, I looked towards the world tree.
 As I approached, it was flashing between a willow, an oak and perhaps a maple tree.
 When I reached the base of the tree, I put my hand on the trunk and greeted it.
 I requested access to the path leading to my Inner Temple.
 Nothing happened.

 After I requested again and nothing happened, I surmised that I wasn’t intended to be in my Inner Temple for this.
 I turned around and sat on the ground at the base of the tree.
 I leaned back against the trunk and rested.

 I’d like to give a great story with the glorious details of my meditation, but there were no spirits visiting to communicate.
 Not even an owl or butterfly in passing.
 After about 20 minutes resting at the base of the tree, I gave up.
 I thanked the tree for providing me shelter, then walked away and left the meditation.

-I stood in front of the altar and sprinkled the last herb onto the charcoal.
+I stood in front of the altar and sprinkled the last herb (Chaparral) onto the charcoal.
 Wafting the smoke around, I thanked my mother for being the loving, wonderful person she was and I said my goodbyes to her.
-I wept gently for a few minutes, continuing to burn some of the herb.
+I wept gently for a few moments, continuing to burn some of the herb.
 I put the lid on the cauldron and snuffed the candles.

 Is There Life After Death?

 Whether or not there is life after death depends on what is considered “Life” and that is what is considered as “Death”.
 Although the physical body dies, that doesn’t mean the spirit has died.

 Consider this – it is evident that my mother’s spirit was with us at the store.
 From the first night after her death, through the night of performing the meditation to make peace with her death, I had difficulty sleeping.
 As you consider the contents of this true story, add the information to your own knowledge base and come to your own conclusion about life after death.